code4mk/code4mk.github.io/javascript-developer/js/advanced/async/async.md

 toc_max: 4
 ---

-`async` is short form of asynchronous. async behavioour is opposite of sync. `Promise` more comfort with `async`.
+`async` is short form of asynchronous. async behavior is opposite of sync. `Promise` more comfort with `async`.

 ### synchronous  vs asynchronous

 ## synchronous

-* excute  step by step gradually.
+* execute  step by step in sequence.
+* each statement wait for previous statement executing.

 ```js
 console.log('one para');